CyVerse-learning-materials/sonora_guide/step1.rst

 **Some things to remember about the DE**

 - Your analyses are not limited by your computer.
-All computation in the DE runs on CyVerse resources.
-You can connect from your laptop or phone and launch jobs large and small.
+All computation in the DE runs on CyVerse resources, enabling you to connect from your laptop or phone and launch jobs large and small.
-- Once you launch a job it will run until completion.
-You can logout once a job is launched; by default, you will get an email notification when the job completes.
+- Once you launch a job, it will run until completion.
+You can logout once a job is launched; you will get an automated email notification when the job completes.

 ----